- What does advocacy mean and why and when would I need an Educational Advocate?

 All services are free when eligibility requirements are met.
-Although it depends somewhat on the program, you need to live in Franklin County, Lincoln County, Warren County, Jefferson County, Saint Charles County or St. Louis County to participate in our programs.
+Although services vary depending on what county you live in, and what diagnosis your child has, we offer services in Franklin County, Lincoln County, Warren County, Jefferson County, Saint Charles County, St. Louis County, and St. Louis City.

 F.A.C.T is here to support the families that include children with all types of disabilities.
 If your child has been diagnosed with an emotional/behavioral, developmental or physical disability and you live in a qualifying area, we can help.
 Examples of some of the typical diagnoses are: